EPFL-ENAC/iie-research-landscape/scrapping/README.md

 For lab names, prof name, number of accreds (includes invited and people outside EPFL).
 Ask for access to enacvm-dev.
 Run `scripts/scrap_cadidb.sql`.
 Save table to `scripts/iie_labs.csv`.
-Missing APRL (must add by hand).
+Missing APHYS, APRL, ECOS (must add by hand).
 ECOTOX and EPFL-PSI mentioned in infoscience but missing in cadidb.

 ## EPFL Graph